Tailwind CSS Flex Grow

 Adding the Flex Grow

 Flex Grow expands an element to consume free space within the layout.
-In CSS, this is done by setting flex-grow: 1;
+In CSS, this is done by setting flex-grow: 1;.
+In Tailwind, you use the utility grow to grow the item in the container.

-In the below example, the second item expands to fill the remaining space of the container due to the grow
+In the below example, the second item expands to fill the remaining space of the container due to the grow utility:

 Removing the Flex Grow

 Controlling whether an item should not grow at all is useful when you want a defined size to remain fixed.
-In CSS, that corresponds to flex-grow: 0;
+In CSS, that corresponds to flex-grow: 0;.
+To replicate this in Tailwind, use the grow-0 utility.
+This approach ensures your elements remain at their natural or defined width, even if there is space left in the container.

-targets the first two items to remain at its computed width.
-The third item with grow
+In the below example, the grow-0 targets the first two items to remain at its computed width.
+The third item with grow then absorbs the leftover space.

 States and Responsiveness